SPS-L/TSOC-data-analysis/README.md

 **Author:** Sustainable Power Systems Lab (SPSL), [https://sps-lab.org](https://sps-lab.org), contact: info@sps-lab.org

-A comprehensive Python tool for analyzing power system operational data from Excel files.
+A comprehensive Python tool for analyzing the TSOC power system operational data from Excel files.
 The tool provides a powerful command-line interface (CLI) and modular Python API for load analysis, generator categorization, wind power analysis, reactive power calculations, and representative operating point extraction.

-**Pure Python Implementation**: This tool is implemented entirely in Python with no external dependencies on notebook environments.
+**Pure Python Implementation**: This tool is implemented entirely in Python.
 It can be used from the command line, imported as Python modules, or integrated into automated analysis pipelines.

 ## Features